kodedcoder/simple_shell/README.md

 ## AUTHORS

-This file contains the details of all the individuals that contributed to this shell project.
+This file contains the details of all the individuals that contributed to this shell project. shedu victor

 ## Credits